The School Nurse Files

-The School Nurse Files (Korean: 보건교사 안은영) is a South Korean streaming television series starring Jung Yu-mi and Nam Joo-hyuk.
+The School Nurse Files (Korean: 보건교사 안은영) is a 2020 South Korean television series starring Jung Yu-mi and Nam Joo-hyuk.
 Based on the 2015 award-winning novel School Nurse Ahn Eun-young by Chung Serang, it was released on Netflix on September 25, 2020.

 Synopsis

 Ahn Eun-young is a school nurse with the power to see human desires, feelings, and spirits that exist in the form of "jellies".
 Some of these jellies can take on dangerous, monstrous forms.
 Ahn is appointed to a new high school where mysterious incidents are taking place.
 Along with a fellow teacher, Hong In-pyo, a man with a special energy field around him that protects him from jellies, she tries to solve these mysterious cases.